Dept. of Computer Science

 I am Dr. Brittany Johnson-Matthews, an Assistant Professor in the Department of Computer Science at George Mason University.
 You may also know me as my pen name, Brittany Johnson.
 I direct the INSPIRED (INterdisciplinary Software Practice Improvement REsearch and Development) Lab.
-I am currently recruiting students to work in my lab!

 I received my Ph.D. in Computer Science from North Carolina State University (2017), after getting my B.A. in Computer Science from the College of Charleston (2011).
 I explore sociotechnical problems pertaining to developer productivity and software development/use, such as tool support, work environments, ethics, and software for social good.
 My research is interdisciplinary, cross-cutting with research in software engineering, human-computer interaction, and machine learning.